cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 ### Proper saving

-Commit the extra `.proto` files as well as the compiled ones to your repository so you do not need to recreate them.
-So add an npm run target, to keep track of how this was done and easily reproduce it in the future when you update a Protobuf file:
+Commit the extra `.proto` files and the compiled ones to your repository so you do not need to recreate them.
+Add an npm run target to keep track of how this was done and easily reproduce it in the future when you update a Protobuf file:

 ```json
 "scripts": {